Sustainable Business & Climate Change

 In the financial sector, regulators are increasingly outspoken with respect to the climate risk responsibilities and reporting obligations of financial institutions.
 Clients benefit from our firm’s unparalleled experience in regulated markets.
 Our financial law team regularly advises financial institutions on the regulatory aspects of climate change.
 Our loan finance team is helping lenders and borrowers to structure green finance deals.
 They have extensive experience on getting banks comfortable with regulatory uncertainty, specific business risks associated with decentralised renewable energy projects and forging the security packages that fit such projects.

-Our Dispute Resolution team members are considered trailblazers in climate litigation, setting legal precedents for government accountability for climate change.
+Our dispute resolution team are considered trailblazers in climate litigation, setting legal precedents for government accountability for climate change.
 We successfully represented (together with Höcker Advocaten) the Dutch NGO Urgenda before the Dutch Supreme Court in the landmark case against the Dutch government.
 The Supreme Court confirmed that the Dutch government has a binding legal obligation, based on international human rights law, to take measures to reduce carbon emissions.
-“This landmark ruling provides a clear path forward for concerned individuals in Europe – and around the world – to undertake climate litigation in order to protect human rights,” commented United Nations High Commissioner for Human Rights Michelle Bachelet in her reaction to the Urgenda judgment.
+In her reaction to the Urgenda judgment, United Nations High Commissioner for Human Rights Michelle Bachelet commented, “this landmark ruling provides a clear path forward for concerned individuals in Europe – and around the world – to undertake climate litigation in order to protect human rights”.

 Responsible business conduct entails that companies view adherence to human rights throughout their business value chain as a key element of their governance.
 Not respecting human rights is not only a severe reputational risk.
 Adverse human rights impacts can also lead to extensive legal liability.
 It requires businesses to implement policies aimed at mitigating human rights compliance and litigation risks into their daily operations.
 The legal dimension can include supply chain issues, contractual obligations, regulatory requirements and reporting guidelines.
 In the context of an M&A transaction, an ESG due diligence can be an important means to assess risks and opportunities.
 Our multidisciplinary team oversees the full field of work and works with our clients not only to do things right, but also to do the right thing.